-Our services at the centre are all geared to helping service users where traditional forms of treatment with mental health problems, such as depression, have failed.
+Our services at the centre are all geared to helping service users where standard forms of treatment with mental health problems, such as depression, have failed.

 At the centre we offer:

 - Repetitive Transcranial Magnetic Stimulation (rTMS) using magnetic stimulation to target the part of the brain that regulates mood.
-We also provide rTMS treatments for other mental health conditions such as anxiey, obsessive compulsive disorder, post traumatic stress disorder, as well as cocaine addiction.
+We also provide rTMS treatments for other mental health conditions such as anxiety, obsessive compulsive disorder (OCD), post-traumatic stress disorder, as well as cocaine addiction.

 - Ketamine infusion - a low dose of ketamine is slowly administered using a syringe pump over 40 minutes, this helps with low mood but may not last more than a few days

-- Electro Convulsive Therapy (ECT) a carefully measured electrical current is passed through the brain to alleviate symptoms of either depression, mania or catatonia.
+- Electro Convulsive Therapy (ECT) a measured electrical current is passed through the brain to reduce symptoms of either depression, mania, or catatonia.

-- Opportunity to be part of research and wearing a Fitbit during treatment – You-Track project
+- Be part of research and wearing a Fitbit during treatment – You-Track project

 Who is this service for?
 Adults aged 18 years and over.